Macedonia (region)

 Macedonia (/ˌmæsɪˈdoʊniə/ MASS-ih-DOH-nee-ə) is a geographical and historical region of the Balkan Peninsula in Southeast Europe.
-Its boundaries have changed considerably over time; however, it came to be defined as the modern geographical region by the mid-19th century.
-Today the region is considered to include parts of six Balkan countries: all of North Macedonia, large parts of Greece and Bulgaria, and smaller parts of Albania, Serbia, and Kosovo.
-Greek Macedonia comprises about half of Macedonia's area and population.
+The modern region at its maximum extent is considered to span the largest part of northern Greece, known as Greek Macedonia, all of North Macedonia, a large part of southwestern Bulgaria, known as Pirin Macedonia, and small parts of Albania, Serbia, and Kosovo.

-Its oldest known settlements date back approximately to 7,000 BC.
-From the middle of the 4th century BC, the Kingdom of Macedon became the dominant power on the Balkan Peninsula; since then Macedonia has had a diverse history.
+In classical antiquity, the kingdom of Macedon rose into an empire under Alexander the Great during the second half of the 4th century BC, signaling the start of the Hellenistic period.
+In the 2nd century BC Macedonia became a province of the Roman empire.
+During the medieval period, a Byzantine theme under the name of Macedonia was carved out mostly in Thrace.
+Macedonia came to be defined by European authors as the modern geographical region by the mid-19th century while under Ottoman rule.

 Etymology

 Both proper nouns Makedṓn and Makednós are morphologically derived from the Ancient Greek adjective makednós meaning "tall, slim", and are related to the term Macedonia.